AjNavneet/PiecewiseSplineRegression_Numpy/readme.md

 ## Execution Instructions:
 * Install requirements with "pip install -r requirements.txt"
 * Run Engine.py to train models and get the results

-* Note: Experiment with the models with different hyperparameters.

 ---
 ```